 Keep Yourself Warm

-You should always keep yourself warm and comfortable.
+You should always keep yourself.
 If you feel too cold and that your fingers are numb, then you will have great difficulty in controlling the drone.
 So, add as many layers of clothing as you want, but make sure that you never feel numb in your hands.

 A big problem you will face in colder temperatures is the difficulty in visibility.
 In normal conditions, you will have the luxury of a clear sight of the drone over long distances.
 However, in cold climates, you will only be able to see the drone for a few feet away from you.
 And if the fog is too dense, then you will have to be very close to the drone to keep it in sight.
 This obviously can make it difficult for you to use the drone in cold conditions.
 One way around it will be to identify certain spots in the region that are not covered by too much fog and then fly your drone there.